Entanglement distribution over metropolitan fiber using an on-chip broadband polarization entangled photon source: Results

 On Alice’s side, we perform measurements with the integrated polarization-entangled photon pair source, selecting a 100 GHz bandwidth for each channel.
 Spiral nanowires, 1 cm long with a cross-section of about 220 nm × 500 nm, generate photon pairs with a continuous spectrum.
 Photon pairs produced by SFWM are extracted by isolating photons symmetrically distributed around the pump laser frequency of 193.5 THz (CH35).
 A programmable wavelength selective switch (WSS) is used to separate a series of frequency pairs with a 100 GHz bandwidth and to perform fast frequency selection measurements shown in Fig. \ref{Fig2}(a) and (b).

-The coincidence counts (CC) shown in Fig. \ref{Fig2}(a) are around 30 kHz for 22 pairs of entangled photons, with an on-chip pump power of 3.25 mW.
+The coincidence counts (CC) shown in Fig. \ref{Fig2}(a) are around 30 kHz for 22 pairs of frequency channels, with an on-chip pump power of 3.09 mW.
 Significant improvement in CC can be achieved by reducing insertion loss, particularly those from the chip (2.8 dB per facet) and the WSS (4.5 dB).
 Due to the 200 GHz bandwidth of the CH35 WDM, photons at 193.4 THz and 193.6 THz experience considerable loss, so the first frequency pair is excluded from the analysis.
+We calculate the Coincidence-to-Accidental Ratio (CAR) using the formula:

-As the frequency pair moves away from the pump frequency, the coincidence-to-accidental ratio (CAR) increases because the Raman noise from the pump laser affects those pairs near the pump frequency and diminishes with increasing frequency separation.
+where $\mathrm{CC}_\mathrm{true}$ is true coincidence counts, CC is the experimentally measured coincidence counts, ACC is the accidental counts accounting for noise contributions.As the frequency pair moves away from the pump frequency, the coincidence-to-accidental ratio (CAR) increases because the Raman noise from the pump laser affects those pairs near the pump frequency and diminishes with increasing frequency separation.
 In Fig. \ref{Fig2}(a), the darker data bar represents the CC of frequency pair 5, corresponding to the CH30 and CH40 frequency pair, which is used for entanglement distribution.
 This pair achieves CC at about 33.2 kHz and CAR at about 75 using the WSS.

 We then increase the power and use WSS to scan single counts (SC) from 191.3 THz to 195.7 THz with a step size and bandwidth of 100 GHz.
+Based on the photon production rate model:

-According to the production rate formula $aP^2+bP+c$, we fit quadratic and linear coefficients, where $P$ represents the on-chip power \cite{zhang2019generation,jing2024experimental,zhao2024long,wen2022realizing,wen2023polarization,wangbright,lin2007photon,reimer2016generation}.
-The quadratic coefficient, $a$, which indicates the photon production rate of the SFWM process, has values around $5 \times 10^4 \text{s}^{-1} \mathrm{mW}^{-2}$.
-The linear coefficient, $b$, representing the rate of Raman noise production, is relatively high near 193.5 THz, as shown in Fig. \ref{Fig2}(b), consistent with the lower CAR observed in Fig. \ref{Fig2}(a).
-According to the quadratic coefficient in Fig. \ref{Fig2}(b) and the actual insertion loss, the average brightness is about $8.1 \times 10^5 \text{s}^{-1} \text{nm}^{-1} \mathrm{mW}^{-2}$.
+we perform fitting to extract the quadratic coefficient $a$ and linear coefficient $b$, where $\eta$ represents the total system efficiency (incorporating coupling, insertion, and detection losses), PGR is the photon-pair generation rate of the SFWM process, P denotes the on-chip power, $\mathrm{N}_\mathrm{RS}$ accounts for Raman scattering noise, and $\mathrm{N}_\mathrm{DC}(c)$ reflects the dark counts\cite{zhang2019generation,jing2024experimental,zhao2024long,wen2022realizing,wen2023polarization,wang2025bright,lin2007photon,reimer2016generation}.
+The quadratic coefficient, $a$, has values around $5 \times 10^4 \text{s}^{-1} \mathrm{mW}^{-2}$.
+The linear coefficient, $b$, is relatively high near 193.5 THz, as shown in Fig. \ref{Fig2}(b), consistent with the lower CAR observed in Fig. \ref{Fig2}(a).
+According to the quadratic coefficient in Fig. \ref{Fig2}(b) and the actual insertion loss, the average brightness is about $8.7 \times 10^5 \text{s}^{-1} \text{nm}^{-1} \mathrm{mW}^{-2}$.